 Online Training for Resource Parents

 For those interested in becoming a foster parent in Nebraska will need to take the TIPS or DT Pre-service training offered around the state.
-If you are a kinship or relative foster parent, the Department of Health & Human Services offers an online training for new and existing applicants.
+If you are a relative foster parent, the Department of Health & Human Services offers an online training for new and existing applicants.
 Please go to: http://dhhs.ne.gov/Pages/Foster-Care.aspx for more information.
+Kinship (those known to the child but not related) will need to take the TIPS Pre-Service Training.

 In-Service Training: Licensed foster parent must have continuing training hours each year (minimum of 12-hours per person) to maintain their foster license.
 If you are with an agency, please check your agency requirements.
 Each training hour must be approved by the licensing agency and must be directly related to the skills necessary to care for children in out-of-home care.

-- The Nebraska Department of Health & Human Services has partnered with Project Harmony for an online sexual abuse training: Darkness to Light-Steward of Children.
-The Department will be charged if you attend this training.
-You must be a licensed foster parent and have attended the pre-service training.
+- The Nebraska Department of Health & Human Services has partnered with Project Harmony for an updated online sexual abuse training.
+This training is available to all Foster Parents and will take less than 2 hours to complete.
+This updated training replaces the Darkness to Light Stewards of Children training.
 Contact the NFAPA office at 402-476-2273 for information.

 - Foster Parent College provides dynamic, interactive, multimedia training courses for foster and adoptive parents.